DylanMeeus/springboot_jwt_blog/_posts/build-a-polymer-app-from-authentication-to-calling-an-api.md

 > Note: It's always worthwhile to take a look at the [source code](https://github.com/PolymerElements/iron-ajax) for any custom elements you're getting from elsewhere, including [Polymer elements](https://github.com/PolymerElements).

-We gave the `<iron-ajax>` element a descriptive ID so we can access its instance in JS using `this.$.getQuoteAjax`.
+We gave `iron-ajax` a descriptive ID so we can access its instance in JS using `this.$.getQuoteAjax`.
 Setting the `auto` attribute re-sends the request anytime the URL or parameters change.
 For our purposes, this fetches a quote when the element first loads.
 Since we won't change the URL or parameters again after initialization, we'll generate subsequent requests with a button click handler.
 We're using the `GET` method.
 The API returns the response as a string, so we'll set `handle-as="text"` (other options include `xml`, `json`, `blob`, etc.).

 Finally, `last-response` is the response to the most recent request.
-We're [automatic / two-way data binding](https://www.polymer-project.org/1.0/docs/devguide/data-binding#two-way-bindings) it to a property called `quote` with [double curly braces](https://www.polymer-project.org/1.0/docs/devguide/data-binding#binding-annotation) (`{{quote}}`) as delimiters. `<iron-ajax>` uses another dependency element called [`<iron-request>`](https://github.com/PolymerElements/iron-ajax/blob/master/iron-request.html) which performs the Ajax request.
+We're [automatic / two-way data binding](https://www.polymer-project.org/1.0/docs/devguide/data-binding#two-way-bindings) it to a property called `quote` with [double curly braces](https://www.polymer-project.org/1.0/docs/devguide/data-binding#binding-annotation) (`{{quote}}`) as delimiters. `iron-ajax` uses another dependency element called [`iron-request`](https://github.com/PolymerElements/iron-ajax/blob/master/iron-request.html) which performs the Ajax request.
 The response needs to be two-way bound to communicate up and down between the request and our instance of the iron-ajax element.
 You can read more about [data flow in Polymer here](https://www.polymer-project.org/1.0/docs/devguide/data-system#data-flow).

 ### Binding and Fetching Quotes